SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

     << 12

-You apply a wrapper to a property by writing the wrapper's name in front of the property as an attribute.
+You apply a wrapper to a property by writing the wrapper's name before the property as an attribute.
 Here's a structure that stores a small rectangle, using the same (rather arbitrary) definition of "small"